piqnt/planck.js/docs/pages/api-conventions/factories-and-definitions.md

 reduce the number of accessors.

-Since fixtures must be parented to a body, they are created and destroyed using a factory method on Body:
+Since fixtures must be parented to a body, they are created and destroyed using a factory method on `Body`:

 ```js
 let fixture = body.createFixture(fixtureDef);
 body.destroyFixture(fixture);
 ```

-There is also shortcut to create a fixture directly from the shape and density.
+There is also a shortcut to create a fixture directly from the shape and density.

 ```js